SUP package at Old Bulli BerlinA SUP tour in the iconic Bulli – five questions for Lucas Kohlruss

 Photo: Old Bulli Berlin/David Kohlruss

-Through “Old Bulli Berlin”, Lucas Kohlruss rents out a fleet of VW T1 and T2 vans, all in excellent condition.
+Through “Old Bulli Berlin”, Lucas Kohlruss rents out a fleet of VW T1 and T2 vans, all in immaculate condition.
 If you fancy it, you can book a SUP board to take with you on a short trip to the water – and you’ll even get a genuine insider’s tip for a hidden gem near the capital thrown in for good measure.

 And what models of the Bulli do you have in your fleet?